AleksanderNekr/Program/README.md

 # Programs2
-#My some school programs on python
+My some school programs on python.
-#Enjoy!
+Enjoy!